Oracle Acme Packet outbound configuration for ClearIP

 2. Do not configure the sip.clearip.com session agent with a static IP address.
 The IP addresses for ClearIP will change for load balancing and maintenance.
 Using a static IP address for ClearIP will cause a service interruption.
 Use hostname sip.clearip.com instead.

-3. ClearIP does not respond to UDP or ICMP (ping) messages.
+3. ClearIP does not respond to UDP messages.

 C. Configure the destination (dest.carrier.com) session agent as the original target device